EliteMasterEric/awesome-lego-universe/server-setup/google-cloud-setup.md

 Once they have an account, the player should be able to change their client's `boot.cfg` to use your IP address, and login with the account they just made, and play the game.

 <!-- At the top of the dashboard, you will also see a `Name Approval` button.
 Click it to switch to a new tab where you can approve custom minifigure usernames. -->

+If you want more moderation capabilities (ie name, pet and property approval + more), follow the step guide for [NexusDashboard](https://github.com/DarkflameUniverse/NexusDashboard#manual-linux-installation)

+> Note, if you use NexusDashboard, you will need to add port `8000` to the Google Cloud firewall

 ## Updating Darkflame Universe